plentymarkets/docs-raw/plentyInterface/Basket.md

 ### BeforeBasketItemRemove<a name="basket_basketitem_beforebasketitemremove"></a>

-before basket item removed event
+The event is triggered before an item is deleted from the shopping cart.

 #### Namespace